AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 ## Data Privacy {#data-privacy}

-Although [!DNL People-Based Destinations] allow you to target audiences based on email addresses, no directly identifiable visitor information ever reaches Audience Manager.
+Although [!DNL People-Based Destinations] allow you to target audiences based on hashed email addresses uploaded by you, you remain prohibited from uploading any directly identifiable visitor information into Audience Manager.
 In the data onboarding phase, you must ensure that the email addresses you plan to use are hashed with the [!DNL SHA256] algorithm.
 Otherwise, you won't be able to use them in [!DNL People-Based Destinations].

 ## Data Hashing Versus Encryption {#data-hashing-encryption}

 Encryption is a two-way function.
 Any encrypted information can also be decrypted, using the correct decryption key.
-Encrypting data in the context of Audience Manager poses a serious privacy risk, since any encrypted form of personally identifiable information can also be decrypted, revealing sensitive customer data.
-As opposed to encryption, [!DNL People-Based Destinations] are designed to work with hashed data instead, protecting the customer data that you use for targeting.
+Encrypting data in the context of Audience Manager poses serious risks, since any encrypted form of personally identifiable information can also be decrypted.
+As opposed to encryption, [!DNL People-Based Destinations] are designed to work with hashed data instead.

 Hashing is a one-way function that scrambles the input to produce a unique result.
 By using proper hashing algorithms, like [!DNL SHA256], there is no way to reverse the hashing function and reveal the unscrambled information.
 The email addresses that you will onboard to Audience Manager must be hashed with the [!DNL SHA256] algorithm.
-This way, no personally identifiable information ever reaches Audience Manager, keeping your customer data safe.
+This way, you can ensure that no unhashed email addresses reach Audience Manager.

 ## Hashing Requirements {#hashing-requirements}